weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 ---
-title: Source Reading - How Is New Terminal In VS Code So Fast?
+title: How Is New Terminal In VS Code So Fast?
 tags:
   - Canvas
   - Front-end